 4) Be flexible: If the line to take the boat back from P2 to P1 is huge, you can walk back to Entrance 2 on the same road the scenic train takes.
 It takes about 30-40 minutes, but that might be less time than you wait plus you get the benefit of some bonus exercise and scenery.
 Just listen for the train coming around the corner on the road and stay far to the side.

 5) Get to the park as early as you can: In a place as busy as Plitvice Lakes, it pays to make an effort to get to the park right when it opens and go straight to the most popular waterfalls.
 Your experience will be so much better.
-Even better would be to stay in the area overnight, so you don't have to get up ridiculously early in Zagreb or Split.
+Even better would be to stay in the area overnight, so you don’t have to get up ridiculously early taking a day trip from Zagreb or Split.